jump-dev/JuMP.jl/docs/src/manual/models.md

 Use [`relax_integrality`](@ref) to remove any integrality constraints from the model, such as integer and binary restrictions on variables.
-[`relax_integrality`](@ref) returns a function that can be later called with zero arguments in order to re-add the removed constraints:
+[`relax_integrality`](@ref) returns a function that can be later called with zero arguments to re-add the removed constraints:
 ```jldoctest
 julia> model = Model();